 - How much attrition do you expect annually?

-- What is the club’s total revenue goal, and how much of that is from new member fees?
+What is the club’s total revenue goal, and how much of that is from new member initiation fees?

-- How many of each type of member do you need to achieve your goal?
+- How many members within each category do you need to achieve your goals?